Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### No collection of personal data, completely pseudonymous

-No collection of private user data like Email, Name or ID-Card will ever be required.
-The entire identity is managed by your Crypto Currency Wallet like MetaMask, WalletConnect or similar.
+No collection of private user data like email, name or passport will ever be required.
+Your entire identity is managed by your crypto currency wallet like MetaMask, WalletConnect or similar.

 ### Speed